-Clio was no longer was no longer chasing others, they were being chased.
+Clio was no longer chasing others, they were being chased.
 They showed that they had happy customers, scalable channels, and sales.
 According to Jack, raising the $333M was easier than raising that first $1M.

-Jack Norton Learnt How To Deal With Stress
+Jack Newton Learnt How To Deal With Stress

 I just attended Clio Conference in San Diego, where there were 2000 lawyers and attorneys, more than enough to screw in a lightbulb.

 Clio is a Vancouver success story, having just raised the largest venture capital raise in Canadian history, a massive capital raise of $250M USD.
 The thing I found the most interesting is how a Canadian company could organize such a large event in the USA and have so many American fans.

 In speaking to American attorneys, they didn’t even know that Clio is a Canadian company.
 I made sure to tell them.
 It seems rare that a company from Vancouver could dominate globally.